Sayomphon/Stock-Analysis-using-FinBERTandBART/Fetching Stock Data.md

 ```
 If the time series data is available:
   - The function converts the relevant part of the JSON data (the time series data) into a Pandas DataFrame.
+  - .T: Transposes the DataFrame to have timestamps as rows and the data attributes (open, high, low, close, volume) as columns.
   - The columns are renamed to more user-friendly names:
     - '1. open' -> 'open'
     - '2. high' -> 'high'